arinWald/KaChowEngine/README.md

 ### Guizmo

 Implementation of Guizmo that allows the user to transform the position, rotation and scale of an object.
+IMPORTANT: If the parent's transform of a gameobject is touched, the child will not move properly with gizmo.
+Use transform on inspector instead.

 ### Serialization